peci1/robot_body_filter/README.md

     The fixed frame.
 Usually base_link for stationary robots (or sensor frame if both robot and sensor are stationary).
 For mobile robots, it can be e.g. odom or map.
+Only needed for point-by-point scans.
 - `frames/sensor` (`string`, default `"laser"`)

     Frame of the sensor.
-For LaserScan version, it is automatically read from the incoming data (this parameter has no effect).
-For PointCloud2, you have to specify it explicitly because the pointcloud could have already been transformed e.g. to the fixed frame.
+In LaserScan version, it has to match the `frame_id` of the incoming scans.
+In PointCloud2 version, the data can come in a different frame from `frames/sensor`.
+- `frames/filtering` (`string`, default: for point-by-point scans, default is `frames/fixed`, otherwise `frames/sensor`)

+    Frame in which the filter is applied.
+For point-by-point scans, it has to be a fixed frame, otherwise, it can be the sensor frame or any other frame.
+- `frames/output` (`string`, default: `frames/filtering`)

+    Frame into which output data are transformed.
+Only applicable in PointCloud2 version.
 - `sensor/min_distance` (`float`, default: `0.0 m`)

     The minimum distance of points from the laser to keep them.